patbi/See-Docs_Handbook/README.md

 ## Our Team

-#### Patrick Biyaga - Founder | CEO / Engineering - [LinkedIn](https://www.linkedin.com/in/patrickbiyaga/)
+#### Patrick Biyaga - Founder | CTO / Engineering - [LinkedIn](https://www.linkedin.com/in/patrickbiyaga/)

-Holder of a bachelor's degree in computer science since 2014 but also a general master's degree in cybersecurity and network solutions in 2019, I naturally have a solid knowledge of computer science thanks also to the parallel scholarship programs launched by Andela in partnership with major international firms such as Google, Facebook I have acquired a master's degree in programming and project construction.
-Passionate since my teenage years, I love new technologies, constantly on the lookout for new technologies and programming techniques, I participate in making this world a better place by building sustainable products.
+I am an engineer in cybersecurity and network solutions, web developer, and project manager currently living in Cameroon.
+My interests range from technology to entrepreneurship.
+I am also interested in web development, innovation, and programming.

+💬💻 I am a freelance web developer who from the client's need makes a prototype that is tested, validated and delivered.
+I have done and am doing missions as a consultant in a local accounting firm.

+📚 My project, Thenavigo: is an online question and answer community.
+It is built in a conscientious atmosphere, connecting elites from all sectors.
+They share their expertise, experience and knowledge on a variety of topics, is for anyone working for themselves, but also for any everyday learner.
+It is highly valued by our beta testers with whom we are building and will build over time.
+It is available now: http://thenavigo.com

+🎙 I host our Youtube channel Thenavigo on all things new technologies.
+I talk about the technologies I use on a daily basis in my weekly publications.
+I present my work, my challenges and my success.

+💌 I write the newsletter called, See-Docs, about the ups and downs of working for yourself.

 #### MMAMBA Ivan Christian - Co-Founder / CMO - [LinkedIn](https://www.linkedin.com/in/christian-ivan-mmamba/)